tausif-sama/Bangladesh_Team-Prodigy/README.md

 2. [Training](src/autopilot_training.ipynb): The captured data is divided in 70/30 proportion in the training and validation set.
 A custom testing set is made to get better results.
 The whole data is fed on to the CNN then.
 And the model is prepared
 3. [Testing](src/autopilot_testing.py): We test the car in the real worls after training the model.

+## Tweaks

++ Putting the Jetson Nano on MAXN mode gives faaaster inference, and better performance on track
++ For the WRO track it's wise to not have any negative throttle value in the Dataset
++ Removing bad frames improve the models accuracy.
++ The wider the field of view the better the performance.
+Preferably 160-180 degrees.
++ Using python script to run the notebook lowers the latency.